louismullie/temp-data/markdown_final/fed7339d-dacf-3f2b-edb1-73aa941d1a1e.md

 ---

-The primary ICD-10 code for acrocephalopolydactylous dysplasia is **Q87.8** (Other specified congenital malformation syndromes, not elsewhere classified) [^116c6Lgv].
+The primary ICD-10 code for acrocephalopolydactylous dysplasia is **Q87.8** (Other specified congenital malformation syndromes, not elsewhere classified) [^notfound].
 This code encompasses the syndrome's multisystem features, including acrocephaly, craniosynostosis, polydactyly, and dysmorphic facies.
 If additional detail is needed, use **Q75.0** for craniosynostosis and **Q69.9** for polydactyly as secondary codes.

 ---